spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/4-continuous-delivery/1-cd-basics.md

 To demonstrate this, lets use some of the out of the box streaming applications that were already registered when installing Data Flow.

-TODO: Note, Use the shell as it is more terse than using the UI for this use-case.

 ## Local

 ### Stream Creation and Deployment

 Create and deploy a stream that has source which ingests `http` events and the `transform` processor that applies a transformation logic and the `log` sink that shows the result of the transformed events.

-**TODO the port is there I presume because it for local server, but transform and log don't have server port's specified**

-**TODO do we want to show this in the UI, for this case the shell seems to get the point across very effectively.**
+In the following stream definition, you can make sure to provide unique server ports for each of the applications as they get to deploy on `local`.

 ```
-stream create http-ingest --definition "http --server.port=9000 | transform --expression=payload.toUpperCase() | log" --deploy
+stream create http-ingest --definition "http --server.port=9000 | transform --expression=payload.toUpperCase() --server.port=9001 | log --server.port=9002" --deploy
 ```

 You can verify stream status from the `stream list` command.